 Some additional reading

-Curbell Plastics is a reputable polymer resin manufacturer and their list of FDA compliant plastics is extensive.
+Curbell Plastics is a major American supplier of plastic sheets, rods, tubes, films, tapes, adhesives, sealants and prototyping materials.
+Their list of FDA compliant plastics is extensive.

 Clariant is a major manufacturer of FDA compliant plastic colorants.
 This article is a very good overview available as a PDF download.